-All courses, both residential and virtual are completely free of charge
+All courses, both face-to-face and virtual, are completely free of charge.

-For residential courses, travel costs to and from the venue are at the applicant’s expense.
+For face-to-face courses, travel costs to and from the venue are at the applicant’s expense.
 ‘Pocket money’ may be taken to the course for purchasing additional snacks/drinks.
-All accommodation and meals will be provided.
+All accommodation and meals will be provided where required.

 Where are the residential courses being held?+

-Students will only be given full location details of the residential courses once accepted on the course.
+Students will only be given full location details of the face-to-face courses once accepted on the course.
 We are unable to provide any further information until that time.
-Students are expected to stay in the accommodation provided unless there is a legitimate reason, in which case we will assess this on an individual basis.
+Students are expected to stay in any accommodation provided unless there is a legitimate reason, in which case we will assess this on an individual basis.

 How is social distancing being managed on the residential courses?+